 Our Garlic Varieties

-A softneck variety that comes to us from the Republic of Georgia.
+Red Toch: A softneck variety that comes to us from the Republic of Georgia.
 It is nicely flavored but has very little heat and is not quite as strong as Inchelium Red.
 Excellent for guacamole, gazpacho or other raw uses or when you want to use a lot of garlic without it being overpowering.
 Cheryl and Ray’s favorite garlic for raw eating.
 Keeps well.

-This hardneck variety has a sweet, mild classic garlic flavor.
-Favorite of many customers -- even people who don't like garlic enjoy this variety!
+Music: This hardneck variety has a sweet, mild classic garlic flavor.
+Favorite of many customers – our best-seller.
+Even people who don't like garlic enjoy this variety!
 Averages 2-3 bulbs per 1/4 lb. with 4-7 fat, easy to peel cloves per bulb.

-The rich aroma of this hardneck variety lingers to a medium flavor.
-Great all purpose garlic which retains flavor when cooked.
+Chesnok: The rich aroma of this hardneck variety lingers to a medium flavor.
+Great all-purpose garlic which retains flavor when cooked.
 Is a great roaster – the cloves keep their shape so that you can remove a fully formed clove from the roasted garlic.
 Averages 3 to 4 bulbs per ¼ pound with 6-8 cloves per bulb.

-A beautiful heirloom softneck garlic – although many of our bulbs had hardnecks this year – that has roots in the San Juan Island area of Washington State.
-It has a wonderful rosy pink cast to the cloves and is a wonderful roaster (one of Cheryl’s favorites!).
+Nookta Rose: A beautiful heirloom softneck garlic that has roots in the San Juan Island area of Washington State.
+It has a wonderful rosy pink cast to the cloves and is a wonderful roaster (Cheryl’s favorite!).
 An excellent addition to Italian food – especially things like bruschetta or marinara sauce.
-The bulbs are medium-size and have up to 5 layers of cloves with as many as 15 cloves.
+It is an excellent keeper and its beauty makes it our choice for our famous garlic braids.